Sitemap • Advanced Search

 Community

 A network of people and organisations linked together by common factors.
-This might be a network of people pinked together geographically i.e. in one place, or linked by a common interest or identity.
+This might be a network of people pinked together geographically i.e. in one place, (in which case a community board may be established), or linked by a common interest or identity.

-Community boards are established under section 49 of the Act, which states that they must be established for each community created under Schedule 6 of the Act.
-This reads “A community may be constituted in any part of a district in accordance with this schedule and must be wholly within one district etc. Communities are drawn up and delineated by councils if (according to Schedule 3, section 3,iii) they contain a sufficiently distinct community of interest”.
-This means that a community that has a distinct character, needs and aspirations needs to be recognised by the local council and provided with the opportunity for a voice in local council decision-making.
+Community boards are established under section 49 of the Local Government Act 2002, which states that they must be established for each community created under Schedule 6.
+This reads “A community may be constituted in any part of a district in accordance with this schedule and must be wholly within one district".
 Section 52 of the Local Government Act 2002 specifies the role of the community boards is to -

 Any organisation in which one or more local authorities owns or controls any portion of the voting rights, or has the right to appoint one or more of the directors, trustees etc.

-Any organisation in which one or more local authorities owns or controls 50% or more of the voting rights or has the right to appoint 50% or more of the directors, trustees etc. The principal objectives of CCOs according to the Act are to -
+Any organisation in which one or more local authorities owns or controls 50% or more of the voting rights or has the right to appoint 50% or more of the directors, trustees etc. The principal objectives of CCOs according to the Local Government Act 2002 are to -

 Council-controlled trading organisations are council-controlled organisations that operate a trading undertaking for the purpose of making a profit.